 Call us!
 (206) 282-4226!
 You can talk to one of our clever, stylish, and witty sales minions who will get you out of your pants.

-Get to our Utilikilts Company store!
+Get to our Utilikilts Company Flagship Store!
 Here you can meet the guys and babes you chat with on the phone, try on any number of kilts from our wide selection (many vintage, one-off, and super special maybe even discontinued models), and bow down to kiss the floor of your very own Mecca, conveniently located in Seattle’s historic Pioneer Square.

 Utilikilts offers a total of 6 different models, with 4 of them being the new Switchback design!